Quickstart

 Pass --trace to get a structured call log — every host function call with its arguments, result, duration, and token usage.

-chidori run agents/summarizer.star --input document=@notes.txt --traceRun as a server
+chidori run agents/summarizer.ts --input document=@notes.txt --traceRun as a server

 For event-driven agents, webhooks, or anything with sessions, run the agent as an HTTP server.

-GET /health— health checkPOST /sessions— create a session, run the agent, return the outputGET /sessions/{id}/checkpoint— the full call logPOST /sessions/{id}/replay— re-run from a checkpoint (zero LLM calls)ANY /*— any other request is passed toagent(event)as an event dict
+GET /health— health checkPOST /sessions— create a session, run the agent, return the outputGET /sessions/{id}/checkpoint— the full call logPOST /sessions/{id}/replay— re-run from a checkpoint (zero LLM calls)ANY /*— any other request is passed toagent(event, chidori)as the typed input

 What's next?

-- Agents as Starlark — the language rules and what makes agents deterministic.
+- Agents as TypeScript — the authoring model and what makes runs deterministic.

 - Checkpoint & Replay — save a session and replay it later for free.